• Mount Hood is the fourth highest mountain in the Cascade Range

 Mount Hood is more than 500,000 years old.
 The volcano has grown in fits and starts, with periods of frequent eruptions followed by dormant periods.
 The last major eruption happened in the 1790s.
 Crater Rock, a 550-foot lava dome on the mountain’s southern side, serves as a reminder of those events.

-In 1806, explorers Meriwether Lewis and William Clark came across a wide and shallow river with the bed “formed entirely of quicksand”.
+In 1806, explorers Meriwether Lewis and William Clark came across a wide, shallow river with a bed “formed entirely of quicksand.”
 They named it Quicksand River, which later became Sandy River.
-Mount Hood is the reason, why the contemporary narrow and relatively deep Sandy River is so different from the description provided by Lewis and Clark.
-Huge amounts of rock and sand resulted from the
+Mount Hood is why the contemporary narrow and relatively deep Sandy River is so different from the description provided by Lewis and Clark.
+Massive amounts of rock and sand resulting from the 1790s eruption ended up in the Sandy River and were yet to be removed by the stream at the time of the Lewis and Clark expedition.

 Mount Hood Recreation